Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Methods

 Figure~\ref{fig:sed_ex} presents an SED of a \sphinx\ dwarf galaxy with $\mstar=10^{7.7}\,\msun$ (black line).
-The orange and yellow solid lines denote contributions from the intrinsic stellar and nebular continua, respectively, while the corresponding magnitudes in the JWST NIRCam filter system are plotted as filled circles with error bars.
-We find that dust attenuation notably reddens the UV slope relative to the intrinsic stellar continuum \citep[e.g.,][]{Katz2023}.
-The nebular continuum further modifies the SED \citep[e.g.,][]{Katz2024,Narayanan2025}, especially near the Balmer break, and can become bright enough to surpass the stellar continuum depending on the galaxy's star formation history.
-Moreover, certain band magnitudes (e.g., F356W) are occationally brighter than the continuum, suggesting that emission lines can substantially influence SED fitting.
+The solid orange and yellow lines denote contributions from the intrinsic stellar and nebular continua, respectively, while the corresponding magnitudes in the JWST NIRCam filter system are plotted as filled circles with error bars.
+We find that dust attenuation notably reddens the UV slope relative to the intrinsic stellar continuum \citep[e.g.][]{Katz2023}.
+The nebular continuum further modifies the SED \citep[e.g.][]{Katz2024,Narayanan2025}, especially near the Balmer break, and can become bright enough to surpass the stellar continuum depending on the galaxy's star formation history.
+Moreover, certain band magnitudes (e.g. F356W) are occasionally brighter than the continuum, suggesting that emission lines can significantly influence SED fitting.

-To ensure both a sufficiently high redshift and an adequate sample size, we base our analysis on all 276 galaxies in the \sphinx\ data release at $z=6$\footnote{We also examined SED-fitting uncertainties for 66 galaxies at $z\approx 9$, and confirmed that our conclusions remain unchanged (Section~\ref{Sec:discussion_medium_band}).}, each represented by 10 spectra derived from 10 distinct viewing angles.
+To ensure both a sufficiently high redshift and an adequate sample size, we based our analysis on all 276 galaxies in the \sphinx\ data release at $z=6$\footnote{We also examined SED-fitting uncertainties for 66 galaxies at $z\approx 9$ and confirmed that our conclusions remain unchanged (Sect.~\ref{Sec:discussion_medium_band}).}, each represented by ten spectra derived from ten distinct viewing angles.
 The stellar masses and mass-weighted stellar metallicities of these galaxies span $10^{6.6}$--$10^{9.8}\msun$ and $0.002 - 0.309\, Z_\odot$, respectively, where the solar metallicity is $Z_\odot=0.02$.
-For photometric coverage, we employ six JWST NIRCam filters (F115W, F150W, F200W, F277W, F356W and F444W), which are also used in the Next Generation Deep Extragalactic Exploratory Public (NGDEEP) Survey \citep{Bagley2024}.
+For the photometric coverage, we employed six JWST NIRCam filters (F115W, F150W, F200W, F277W, F356W, and F444W), which have also been used in the Next Generation Deep Extragalactic Exploratory Public (NGDEEP) survey \citep{Bagley2024}.
 At $z=6$, the filters cover the rest-frame far-UV to optical wavelength range of galaxies.
 The role of the medium-band filter is addressed in a later section.